Our Green Story

 – We have committed to only buying free range eggs for the shop

-– We have replaced our standard white paper that we use in reception to recycled paper
+– We have replaced our standard white paper that we use in reception with ‘woodland trust’ paper – the paper that plants trees.

 – We joined other Green Tourism Business’ in the UK and have been awarded Bronze